Complete Application Examples

 async function generateText(prompt) {

-if (!aiModel) {
+if (!aiGateway || !aiGateway.available_models?.length) {

-throw new Error('AI model not initialized');
+throw new Error('AI Gateway not initialized');

 }

-const response = await fetch(`${aiModel.endpoint}/chat/completions`, {
+const response = await fetch(`${aiGateway.base_url}/v1/chat/completions`, {

 method: 'POST',